BakkerGames/DAGS/SYNTAX.md

 @true(value)

 >Returns true if "value" is truthy.
 Returns false if the value is falsey or isn't boolean.

-@truedata(key)

->Returns true if the raw value for "key" is truthy.
-Returns false if the value is falsey or isn't boolean.

 ## Condition Connectors/Modifiers